kolibri2/moviesuggestions/README.md

 # Movie Suggestions

 This project generates personalized movie recommendations using NLP.
-It combines movie embeddings and user embeddings to calculate recommendation scores.
+It uses an LLM (`distilbert/distilbert-base-uncased`) to generate embeddings of movie descriptions.
+These embeddings are then used to recommend movies to users based on how they've rated movies.

 ## How It Works